Skip to content

 Editor’s note: This article is part of a series of profiles highlighting successful Ukrainian startups and businesses.
 The series is funded by the regional investment fund Ukraine-Moldova American Enterprise Fund (UMAEF) and created in partnership with Spend With Ukraine, a non-profit organization t…

 Three weeks later, the Headway book summary app was born.
 The app now has a collection of over 1,500 books in English, condensed and summarized with key points that take anywhere from a few minutes to 15 minutes to read or listen to.
-The company is already working on including Spanish and French books to its repertoire.
+The company has already included Spanish and French book summaries to its repertoire and is working on extending the library.

 Since its inception, the app has gone on to become the most downloaded book summary apps in application stores, with around 40 million downloads.